ID-Animator: Zero-Shot Identity-Preserving Human Video Generation: Method

-To enhance the instruction following ability of ID-Animator, we design a comprehensive restructuring of the captions within the CelebV-HQ dataset.
-To produce high-quality human videos, it is crucial for the caption to comprehensively encapsulate the semantic information and intricate details present within the video.
+\textbf{Unified Human Video Caption Generation.} We design a comprehensive restructuring of the captions within the CelebV-HQ dataset to enhance human video geneartion for ID-Animator.
+To produce high-quality human videos, it is crucial to comprehensively caption the semantic information and intricate details present within the video.
 Consequently, the caption must incorporate detailed attributes of the individual as well as the actions they are performing in the video.
 In light of this, we employ a novel rewriting technique that decouples the caption into two distinct components: human attributes and human actions.
-Subsequently, we leverage a language model to amalgamate these elements into a cohesive and comprehensive caption, as illustrated at the top of Figure~\ref{fig:mainfig}.
+Subsequently, we leverage a language model to amalgamate these elements into a cohesive and comprehensive caption, as illustrated at the right of Figure~\ref{fig:mainfig}.

-\textbf{Human Attribute Caption} As a preliminary step, we focus on crafting an attribute caption that aims to vividly depict the individual's preferences and the surrounding context.
-To achieve this, we employ the ShareGPT4V~\cite{chen2023sharegpt4v} model for caption generation.
-Recognized as a leading tool within the image captioning domain, ShareGPT4V is trained using a dataset generated by GPT4, enabling it to provide detailed descriptions of images.
-We choose the median frame of the video as the input for ShareGPT4V.
-This approach allows us to generate detailed character descriptions that incorporate a wealth of attribute information.

-\textbf{Human Action Caption} Our objective is to create human videos with accurate and rich motions, where a mere human attribute caption is insufficient for our needs.
-We require a caption that emphasizes the overall dynamism and actions inherent in the video.
-To address this requirement, we introduce the concept of a human action caption, which strives to depict the action present within the video.
-These captions are specifically designed to concentrate on the semantic content across the entire video, facilitating a comprehensive understanding of the individual's actions captured therein.
-To achieve this goal, we leverage the Video-LLava~\cite{lin2023video} model, which has been trained on video data and excels at focusing on the overall dynamism.
-By employing Video-LLava, we ensure that our captions effectively convey the dynamic nature of the actions taking place in the video.

-\textbf{Unified Human Caption} The limitations of relying solely on human attribute captions and human action captions are demonstrated in Figure~\ref{fig:caption}.
-Human attribute caption fails to encompass the overall action of the individual, while human action caption neglects the detailed characteristics of the subject.
-To address this, we designed a unified human caption that amalgamates the benefits of both caption types, using this comprehensive caption to train our model.

-We employ a Large Language Model to facilitate this integration, capitalizing on its capacity for human-like expression and its prowess in generating high-quality captions.
-The GPT-3.5 API is utilized in this process.
-As depicted in Figure~\ref{fig:caption}, the rewritten caption effectively encapsulates the video scene, aligning more closely with human instructions.

-Figure~\ref{fig:caption} also illustrates the shortcomings of the CelebV-caption, which deviates from the human instruction distribution and even includes incorrect information (e.g., a young boy is erroneously annotated as a woman).
-Our method disentangles the video content into attributes and actions, yielding more comprehensive results.